MradulMalviya/Terraform/README.md

 Terraform real-life scenarios and notes.
  # Terraform Zero to Hero course

-## Day 1: Getting Started with Terraform
+## 1: Getting Started with Terraform

 #### Introduction to Terraform and IaC